Caring for our staff

 As with any organisation that has staff and volunteers working around the country, we need to ensure that we can connect with our entire organisation from time to time.
 We're building a movement of people within the UK Church dedicated to serving those struggling under the weight of debt and poverty.
 It's impossible to build a unified movement without good communication and relationship.
 This takes many forms including line management and regular phone or video calls.

 We also host a selection of conferences aimed at ensuring our staff, volunteers and church leadership partners are fully trained, equipped, inspired and cared for so they can complete the demanding work of supporting people out of poverty.
 Once every two years, we host a gathering of all staff and volunteers over a two day period (with our head office team attending only one of those days).
-On the year between, we host four regional conferences held over two nights, with staff split one conference each.
+On the year between, we host four regional conferences held over one night, with staff split to attend one conference each.
 Once a year, we take a small one day conference to around five regional locations, specifically aimed at investing in the crucial relationship with our church partners, which ensures a stable and long serving network.

 We are conscious of the cost of these events and our events teams are trained in effective negotiation skills.
 We utilise our charitable status to secure the lowest prices whilst balancing that with seeking an acceptable quality of venue to ensure smooth running of the conferences.
 We believe the value of the conferences is in forming a vital pillar in the emotional support of staff who are working with vulnerable people in difficult circumstances.
 The huge benefits can also be seen in the longevity of our centre network and staff retention.
-Finally, since we work in the highly regulated finance industry, it is imperative that we ensure regular face to face training with our debt centre team to guarantee regulatory compliance.

 Business travel and accommodation policy